ericvt/arduino-fancontrol/README.md

-Attach tinkerkit sheild to Arduino connect relay to pin 01 on the "Output" side connect thermister on pin I3 on the "Imput" side
+Attach tinkerkit sheild to Arduino connect relay to pin 01 on the "Output" side connect thermistor on pin I3 on the "Imput" side

 ## Starting